reactiveui/refit/README.md

     }
 }
 ```

+While HttpClient contains a nearly identical method signature, it is used differently.
+HttpClient.SendAsync is not called by Refit.
+The HttpClientHandler must be modified instead.

 This class is used like so (example uses the [ADAL](http://msdn.microsoft.com/en-us/library/azure/jj573266.aspx) library to manage auto-token refresh but the principal holds for Xamarin.Auth or any other library: